Kristan Hawkins: Biography

 Kristan Hawkins was born in 1985 in Wellsburg, West Virginia.
 She was involved in her church community in Wellsburg, later meeting her husband.

 At age 15, Hawkins began volunteering at a crisis pregnancy center in Steubenville, Ohio.
-During her orientation at the center, she watched the anti-abortion film The Silent Scream.
+During her orientation at the center, she watched the film The Silent Scream.
 After volunteering at the center, she founded Teens for Life and joined the National Right to Life Committee and her local Republican chapter.

 She graduated with a B.A. in political science from Bethany College in West Virginia.
 While in college, she worked for the Republican National Committee to reelect President George W. Bush, and for a year, she worked in Bush's administration.

 In 2006, Hawkins became president of Students for Life of America (SFLA).
 Under her leadership, SFLA has grown to more than 1,400 campus groups in 50 states from 180 campuses.

 Current events

+On Easter Vigil in 2015, Hawkins entered the Catholic Church.